TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### You Will Need To Understand:
 * What is a scripting language?
 * What is a variable?
+* What is a string?
+An array?
+A boolean?
 * What is the DOM?
 * How can you interact with the DOM?
 * What are events?